Surfing Economics

 We know surfing is valuable.
 But do we know how much?
 What is the value of surfing?
 What is the value of a wave?
 These are the questions ‘surfing economics’ is trying to answer.

 Through ‘surfing economics’ it is possible to understand the financial and non-financial values associated with surfing, in a rigorous, science-based manner.
-It is through such systematic understanding that coastal planning and policies can be adequately informed to take into consideration the true value of surfing.
+It is through such systematic understanding that coastal planning and policies can be adequately informed to take into consideration the true value of surf breaks and their surrounding areas, what can be referred to as ‘surfing ecosystems’.

 About Surfing Economics